Meriemamahry/alx-low_level_programming/0x02-functions_nested_loops/README.md

-6-abs.c: contains a function computes the absolute value of an integer 7-print_last_digit.c : contains a function that prints the last digit of a number 10-add.c : contains a function that adds two integers and return the result
+6-abs.c: contains a function computes the absolute value of an integer 7-print_last_digit.c : contains a function that prints the last digit of a number 10-add.c : contains a function that adds two integers and return the result 11-print_to_98.c contains a function taht prints all natural numbers from n to 98